Sydney Taivavashe: Career

 Sydney made his debut film in 2006, a short film titled The Terrific Nights.
 His first feature film Through The Night was nominated at 2014 National Arts Merit Awards in the outstanding feature film category.

 In 2017, Sydney won a NAMA award for directing Seiko, a silent short film.
 In the same year he partnered with the Great Zimbabwe University to produce a feature film titled Solo naMutsai, portraying the experience of students at the university who succumb to peer pressure.
 In 2019, Sydney wrote, directed and produced an anti-poaching awareness film titled Gonarezhou: The Movie.
 The film had its world premiere at the Pan African Film Festival in Hollywood in February of 2020.
-Sydney's next film was the 2021 biopic film The Story of Nehanda a movie about the trial of Zimbabwean iconic spirit medium Mbuya Nehanda.
+Sydney's next film was the 2021 biopic The Story of Nehanda, a movie about the trial of Zimbabwean iconic spirit medium Mbuya Nehanda.

-In 2022, Sydney received another National Art Merit Award for his film Poor Cousins which won the Outstanding Screen Production- Full length film award.
+In 2022, Sydney received another National Art Merit Award for his film Poor Cousins which won the Outstanding Screen Production - Full length film award.